 All deliveries must be handled in line with social distancing measures.
 Staff must stand a minimum of 2m away from delivery drivers and must sanitise all items, and surfaces touched, immediately.
 Details on social distancing will be available throughout the building for any inbound deliveries.

-All sales must be made using contactless payment where possible.
-Cash will not be accepted and all payments must be taken at the table, not the bar.
-The card machine will be cleaned after each use.
+All sales must be made using contactless payment where possible and the card machine will be cleaned after each use.

 These procedures will be reviewed weekly to ensure they are effective to provide a COVID-19 secure operation for both guests and staff.
 Any improvements identified will be implemented and communicated promptly.